 Readout of information without cookies

 Outside the placement of cookies, FranklinCovey Benelux also reads out information from your browser and mobile device without placing cookies.
 In doing so, FranklinCovey Benelux collects technical and other properties of your computer or mobile device and the software you are using, such as the type of operating system, the browser settings, plug-ins installed, time zone, and screen size.
-FranklinCovey Benelux uses this information to be able to monitor your browsing behaviour and tailor its services to your use even more closely.
+FranklinCovey Benelux uses this information to be able to monitor your browsing behavior and tailor its services to your use even more closely.

 Browser settings and deleting cookies